 The Latest

-These developments come just weeks after famine was formally declared in northern Gaza, which includes Gaza City.
+Previously, President Trump had stated that if Hamas rejected the proposal, the Netanyahu government would have his “full backing” to “finish the job.”
+In the weeks prior to the ceasefire, the Netanyahu government had engaged in military operations to takeover and occupy Gaza City, moves previously supported by President Trump that have significantly exacerbated the already-dire humanitarian crisis and famine in northern Gaza.
 Over half a million people in the Gaza Strip are facing starvation, death, and destitution, with another million people experiencing near-famine conditions.
-The United States declined to join a statement released by all other members of the UN Security Council identifying the famine as a “manmade crisis.”
+Earlier this summer, the United States declined to join a statement released by all other members of the UN Security Council identifying the famine as a “manmade crisis.”

-The Trump administration continues to provide unrestricted arms to Israel (more than $12 billion total), including 2,000-pound bombs that have been connected to civilian harm.
+The Trump administration continues to move forward with unrestricted arms sales to Israel, including 2,000-pound bombs that have been connected to civilian harm.
 In July, a majority of Senate Democrats voted in support of a resolution to block the sale of certain offensive weapons to the Israeli government, perhaps reflecting the shifting views of the American public, who now support limiting military aid by a significant margin (60-32).

 — Jeremy Ben-Ami, President of J Street Hear this quote in context